korzio/note/docs/workshop/site/workshop/codelabs/make-it-shine.md

 ---

-## Additional Practice - Assign yourself on an Issue
+## Additional Practice - Assign Yourself on an Issue
 Duration: 30

 #### Develop a command [to change an assignee](https://octokit.github.io/rest.js/#octokit-routes-issues-update)